languagetool-org/languagetool-org.github.io/using-chunks.md

 * `singular`
 * `plural`

-To see how a text is chunked, use the menu item `File > Tag Text` in the standalone version or use the `-v` parameter of the command line tool.
+To see how a text is chunked use the `-v` parameter of the command line tool.

 ## Chunks in Pattern Rules